bugrabasbostanci/Frontend-Challenges/interactive-rating-component/README.md

 ### What I learned

-In this project, I learned how to implement overlay icon on an image.
+In this project, I learned how to do basic DOM manipulation.

 ## Author